lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2024-09-28-a-worked-example-of-a-value-stream-map.md

 ---
 layout: post
-title:  "Value-Stream Mapping: A worked example"
+title:  "A worked example of a Value-Stream Map"
 tags: value-stream-mapping lean
 ---

-*This is a draft*

 Value-stream maps can be daunting at first look (have a look at the results of this [Google search](https://www.google.com/search?q=value+stream+map&udm=2) for instance).
 They don't need to be.
 Below is a walk-through of drawing a value-stream map.
 Once the current state map is complete, we draw a future state map to propose improvements.